The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 [`banned`](https://opensource.google/docs/thirdparty/licenses/#banned) license lists published by Google.
 Common examples of these licenses include, Creative Commons "Attribution-ShareAlike" (CC BY-SA), Creative Commons "Attribution-NoDerivs" (CC BY-ND), the GNU GPL and the A-GPL.
-These licenses are incompatible with the Apache 2.0 license that the Academic Observatory is released with.
+These licenses are incompatible with the Apache 2.0 license that the Observatory Platform is released with.

 ### Third Party Code
 Code written by third parties (not the contributor) can be directly integrated into the project, although it is best